 2. Baked Goods

 This is a classic choice of bird food taken straight from the kitchen, and it works remarkably well.
-Stale bread, biscuits, crusts, crackers, cookies, most birds will appreciate this type of food.
+Stale bread, biscuits, crusts, crackers, and cookies; most birds will appreciate this type of food.

 Just be sure to break things up into smaller pieces, and perhaps soak the harder pieces in a bit of water to make it easier for birds to consume.
 Also make sure the food is still in reasonably good shape and not moldy.

-Don’t overdo this type of kitchen scrap though, as the nutritional value is quite low compared to some of the other food items on this list.
+But don’t overdo this type of kitchen scrap, as the nutritional value is relatively low compared to some of the other food items on this list.

 3. Pasta and Rice